 b.
-Threshold Determination: Does The Complainant's Report Allege a Potential Violation of the Law School's Sexual Misconduct Policy?
+Threshold determination: does the Complainant's report allege a potential violation of Southwestern's Sexual Misconduct Policy?

-If the Coordinator determines that the Complainant's report does not state facts that, if true, could constitute a violation of the Law School's Sexual Misconduct Policy, the Complainant may still file a report with the Dean of Students, the Department of Education Office for Civil Rights, the police, or seek available civil remedies through the judicial system.
+If the Coordinator determines that the Complainant's report does not state facts that, if true, could constitute a violation of the Law School's Sexual Misconduct Policy, the Complainant may still file a report with the Associate Dean for Student Services, the Department of Education Office for Civil Rights, the police, or seek available civil remedies through the judicial system.
 The Complainant also may re-file the report under the Sexual Misconduct Policy upon discovery of additional facts.

 c.
-Informal Resolution.
+Informal resolution